 Children whose families are unable to afford health insurance can receive coverage through the KCHIP program.
-This program covers children up to age 19 and pregnant women who can’t afford health insurance.
+This program covers children up to age 19 and pregnant women who can’t find affordable health insurance.
 It has low premiums and copayment requirements and covers preventive and emergency care, rehabilitative therapy, and dental and vision care.
 It also covers prenatal care for expectant mothers, including doctor’s examinations and required diagnostic testing.
 Eligibility is based on family income, and those with incomes up to 213% of the federal poverty level are eligible.
 For assistance applying, you can call 855-459-6328.

 Kentuckians have numerous options for Medicare enrollment and plans that can help offset their costs.

 Original Medicare and Medicare Advantage plans have monthly premiums, annual deductibles and copayment requirements.
 This means that you may still have significant out-of-pocket expenses.
 Medicare Supplement (Medigap) policies can help you cover these expenses.
 As long as you enroll in a Medigap plan within six months of turning age 65 or starting Medicare under 65, you can’t be denied coverage or have your rates increased due to your medical history.

 You must meet the eligibility requirements to qualify for Medicare.
 The program is only available for United States citizens and permanent residents who are over the age of 65, or who have been receiving Social Security Disability Insurance benefits for at least 24 months.
 If you have end-stage renal disease, you may also qualify for Medicare.